Warrandyte Historical Society – Who we are?

-Museum Temporarily Closed from 16 March 2020.
+Museum Temporarily Closed until at least 30 June 2021 due to Covid-19.
 Our usual opening hours are 1.30pm – 4.30pm Saturday and Sunday all year round and entry is free.
 The museum is closed on Extreme and Code Red fire warning days.
 Other times by appointment phone (03) 9844 4176

 Warrandyte Historical Society Inc.